startedwithpython/easy_delete/README.md

 Multiple conditions of STARTSWITH, HAS or ENDSWITH should be separated by a comma (','). e.g "A, C, Image".
 You can put only 'enter' as the condition to delete all files with the given extension(s).

-Script start and end datetime, mode, condition(s), extension(s), target and deleted files are logged in C:\Users\USER\AppData\Local\easy_delete\logs.log .
+First letter of action/mode/condition is considered a valid choice as well.

+#### "Enter" = all .
+You can use it to delete or move every file regardless of extensions or name.

+Logs in: C:\Users\USER\AppData\Local\easy_delete_move\logs.log

 # Extras
-If anyone wants to use the .exe directly it can be found [here](https://github.com/startedwithpython/easy_delete/releases/tag/1.0.0).
-It will be blocked by AVs so you'll need to exclude it.
+If anyone wants to use the .exe directly it can be found [here](https://github.com/startedwithpython/easy_delete/releases/tag/2.00).
+It might be blocked by AVs so you might need to exclude it.
+# Notes
 Only works on W10.

-# Notes
-#### BE CAREFUL WITH USAGE OF "ENTER". e.g YOU COULD REMOVE EVERY FILE IN THE FOLDER(subfolders) BY USING "ENTER" FOR EXTENSIONS AND CONDITION.